composablesys/collabs/docs/src/advanced/initial_values.md

 However, this will have unintended consequences:

-- If you don't broadcast the setup operations' messages (e.g., you perform the operations before configuring your network provider), then other user will ignore your future messages, due to [unmet causal dependencies](./updates.html#syncing-documents).
-- If you do broadcast the messages, the setup operations will be duplicated every time a user starts the app.
+- If you broadcast the operations' messages normally, then the setup operations will be duplicated every time a user starts the app.
 In the text example, you could end up with initial text `"\n\n\n..."`.
-- You can try to avoid duplication by checking who's first: `if (text.length === 0) text.insert(0, "\n", {})`.
+- You could try to avoid duplication by checking who's first: `if (text.length === 0) text.insert(0, "\n", {})`.
 But two users might do this check concurrently and both succeed, again duplicating the `"\n"`.
+- Or, you could skip broadcasting these messages, only applying them locally.
+But then other users will ignore your future messages, due to [unmet causal dependencies](./updates.html#syncing-documents).

 ### Operations in `valueConstructor`